endymion1818/deliciousreverie/src/pages/post/2020-review-2021-aims.md

 title: 2020 Review / 2021 Aims
 ---

+**2020 has been ... a lot.
+But I've also learned a ton of stuff.
+Though I can't ever say I know enough of anything, my objectives for 2021 are going to be quite different from previous years...**

 I've definitely not been the smartest person in the room over the last year.
 I've worked with some incredible people, such as David Hewitt, David Fernandez, Romina Moya, Kate Beavis, Gerard Blanes, and many other great folk who have been good enough to explain stuff, pair code with me, and bear with my failures.

-## What I think I achieved last year
+## What I set out to achieve this year

 ### 1. Bash scripting

 Erm, didn't really get to this a huge amount.
-Though I'm less concerned with remembering the syntax of specific languages these days (more of that later...)
+Though I'm less concerned with remembering the syntax of specific languages these days (more about that later...)

 ### 2. Continue getting to grips with Kubernetes